Menu

 Remortgaging

 A remortgage will see you exit an existing mortgage, switch to a new provider or product and release some equity in the process.
 For example, if you bought your home for £150,000, and have paid £50,000 towards that, leaving an outstanding mortgage amount of £100,000 owed, your equity would be £50,000 – if the value of your home has remained the same.
 If your home value is now worth £140,000, you’d only have £40,000 in equity.
 Likewise, if it’s increased to £160,000, you’d have £60,000 in equity.
-What you’re essentially doing is mortgaging your home for the value it’s currently worth, paying off your existing mortgage provider, and keeping the difference.
+You’re essentially mortgaging your home for the value it’s currently worth, paying off your existing mortgage provider, and keeping the difference.

 With a remortgage, there are a few things to consider: